Sunchon National University: Language Institute

 The institute calls in the best instructors for high-quality linguistic service, and operates various programs for linguistic studies.
+Instructors come from the United States, Canada, Australia, New Zealand, and China.
 Foreign faculty are housed either in an on-campus dormitory or off-campus in apartments.
 Contracts typically run for one year at a time and faculty are given the opportunity to teach not only university students but working adults as well.

 Life-long Education Center

 Human Resources Development Center

 The center has been operating various job-seeking programs such as job-seeking counseling, psychological counseling, and academic affairs.

 International Affair

 The Language Institute was established in Apr.2008.

 Academic-Indestrial Cooperation Organization

 This is an agency founded for innovating regional industries by spreading technologies of SNU to industrial foundations.
 To lead this innovation, commercial ties would be strengthened and various associated programs are managed to support family companies.

 It also participates actively on various national enterprises managed by the government to complete practical foundation of industry-academic cooperation.
 It will furthermore supports not only enterprises but also regional innovation.